LoginRadius/engineering-portal/content/guest-post/authenticating-flutter-apps/index.md

 The `getUserData` method above is used to retrieve details of a user by passing in the `access_token` obtained earlier from the `LoginScreen` to the `ApiClient` `getUserProfileData` method.

-To display the result of our `getUserData` method on our screen we use a `FutureBuilder` widget.
-The code snippet below shows how we use the `FutureBuilder` to get the results of the `getUserData` future in the `home.dart` file.
+To display the result of your `getUserData` method on our screen, use a `FutureBuilder` widget.
+The code snippet below shows how to use the `FutureBuilder` to get the results of the `getUserData` future in the `home.dart` file.

 ```dart
     class HomeScreen extends StatefulWidget {